YoloNomy/YoloNomy.github.io/_cosmo/cosmo/stars-form.md

 </details>

 The thermal energy, can be understood as the kinetic energy due to the constituant of the gas.
 It can be shown that, for a monoatomic [ideal gas](../../../thermo/thermo/idealgas/), the mean kinetic energy per particle is given by $\langle mv^2/2 \rangle = 3k_B T/2$, where $k_B$ is the Boltzmann constant, allowing to translate temperatures into energy.
-If you do not know this formula, you can also take it for granted for now.
+If you do not know this formula, you can also take it for granted for now (the full answer is in our [statistical mechanics class](../../../thermo/statistical/idealgas)).
 The total thermal energy of our sphere of gas is then given by

 $$E_T = N\frac{3 k_B T}{2}= \frac{M}{\mu}\frac{3k_B T}{2}$$